RockefellerArchiveCenter/fluxx_exporter/README.md

 ## Installation

-First, [Download the latest release](https://github.com/RockefellerArchiveCenter/fluxx_exporter/releases) for your operating system (Windows, MacOS or Linux).
+First, [Download the latest release](https://github.com/RockefellerArchiveCenter/fluxx_exporter/releases) for your operating system.

 If you are a MacOS user, you will need to select the release for the CPU architecture you are running. click on the  Apple Menu and select "About this Mac".
 The dialog box that appears will display information about the chip or processor included with your hardware: